magento-lucknow/certification-notes/README.md

 #### For Contributing

-- Learn GitHub Markdown format (.md) form https://guides.github.com/features/mastering-markdown/
+- Learn GitHub Markdown format (.md) from https://guides.github.com/features/mastering-markdown/
 - Create/Update `.md` file in `docs` folder and add link in `_sidebar.md`
 - Clone the repo to your account
 - Make changes in new branch and push to your account